Letters of Administration WA: The Process Explained

 How do I apply for letters of administration in WA?

-To apply for letters of administration in WA, you need a few main documents and specific forms depending on whether there is a valid will or if you’re submitting the application without a will.
+To apply for letters of administration in WA, you need a few main documents and specific forms depending on whether there is a valid Will or if you’re submitting the application without a Will.
 The main documents you need include a motion, an affidavit, and a statement of assets and liabilities.
 You might also require a letter of consent and sureties.

 What is a suretie?